Marketing Budget by Revenue Stage (100k to 1M+ Guide)

 What about year 1 startup with high % spend?
 Year 1 startups often spend 10–15% of revenue on marketing because revenue base is small but foundational spend is fixed.
 Normalizes to 3–7% by year 2.

-Want marketing spend with predictable ROI? /website-design ships at $2,500 + $47/mo.
-Stage 2 paid ads layered on top.
+Want marketing spend with predictable ROI? /website-design ships at $2,500 (or $1,500 with lead gen).
+Step 2 paid ads layered on top.
 Or book a strategy call.

 Related reading: